bbauska/LFS170x/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="/images/image030.webp?raw=true"
-   alt="Triple-Entry Accounting Ledger"
+   alt="Triple-Entry Accounting Ledger."
    width="65%" />
 </p>
 &nbsp;

 <ul>
-<li>Triple-entry accounting is an enhancement to the traditional double-entry system, in which
+  <li>Triple-entry accounting is an enhancement to the traditional double-entry
-all accounting entries involving outside parties are cryptographically sealed by a third entry.</li>
+    system, in which all accounting entries involving outside parties are cryptographically sealed by a third entry.</li>
   <li>Debits, credits, and an immutable link to all past debits and credits.</li>
-<li>Triple-entry ledger appears in 2008 in a white paper by Satoshi Nakamoto (a.k.a., Blockchain).</li>
+  <li>Triple-entry ledger appears in 2008 in a white paper by Satoshi Nakamoto
+    (a.k.a., Blockchain).</li>
-<li>Some features include: tamper-proof records, distributed ledgers, double-entry+cryptography,
+  <li>Some features include: tamper-proof records, distributed ledgers, double-
-validated, secure, and private, digitally signed receipts.</li>
+    entry+cryptography, validated, secure, and private, digitally signed receipts.</li>
 </ul>

 <div align="right">